 Victims of pit bulls include children, families, communities, pets and and farm animals.
 The extensive numbers of attacks and victim services takes a severe toll on the healthcare system, taxpayers, animal control services, police and police department staff, fire departments, and emergency responders.
 Please read more about the impact of pit bulls on taxpayers and communities.

 PIT BULLS ARE A DANGER TO PEOPLE

-Pit bull attacks on humans in the U.S. have reached an epidemic level, increasing 773 percent from 2007-2014.
+Pit bull attacks on humans in the U.S. have reached an epidemic level.
 In a 30-year study of dog attacks in Canada and the US, 3394 people were attacked by dogs in a fatal and disfiguring manner.
 2113 or 60% of the attacks were by pit bulls and pit bull mixes.